Layman Report on the Pilot Project

 Oasen N.V.
 (Oasen) is the main supplier of drinking water to approximately 750,000 people in and around the vibrant town of Gouda, NL.
 Being one of the most advanced and technologically verse suppliers, they – within the EU financed LIFE programme, together with 3S Antriebe GmbH (3S), DE – want to utilize battery powered, remote controlled smart 3S valve actuators to reduce non-revenue water.

 Once water losses are detected in a “SmartWater” project’s District Metering Areas (DMAs), subsections within the DMAs can be closed stepwise to further narrow down the leakage – this is called the “step testing”.
 The process is done automatically after a zero-consumption measurement during the night.
 Next, in the morning, mechanics know the zone where to search for the leakage.
-The implementation of wireless electric valve actuators and the “step testing” system will reduce the total timespan until a respond to leaks from currently about 2 months to 10 days.
+The implementation of wireless electric valve actuators and the “step testing” system will reduce the total timespan until a respond to leaks from currently about 1 week to about an hour.

 However, Oasen and 3S together with their partner, Spatial Insight, NL (SI), want to reduce the period of time to localize a leakage even more – with a grid of pressure metering sensors and a software by SI.
 The software is basically an algorithm, that compares actual pressure received from sensors in pipes with theoretic pressure in every subsection and helps to localize a leakage immediately after detection.
 Thus, leakages are found and fixed faster – and non-revenue water is reduced.